If your puppy is biting everything and everyone, most of the time this is a process called mouth, which is how puppies investigate things.

 If you can do this, you will be taking the first steps toward curbing the behavior of your puppy biting everything and everyone.

 How Do You Teach a Dog Bite Inhibition?

-To reinforce the idea that you have been “hurt” by your puppy’s mouthing, let your hand go limp.
-This type of reaction is going to startle the puppy, causing it to stop playing and mouthing you, at least for a little bit.
-Sometimes, your puppy might lick your hand if it believes that it truly hurt you.
+This reaction will startle the puppy, causing it to stop playing and mouthing you, at least for a little bit.
+Sometimes, your puppy might lick your hand if it believes it truly hurt you.